askarlupka/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Amanda
 email: askarlupka@gmail.com
 ---

+I am a data scientist and immunologist passionate about all things data.
+From the benefits of data sharing and reuse, to the privacy and safety concerns of untrustworthy AI development and vague informed consent statements.
+The integration of Tribal data sovereignty into our current data systems seems like a puzzle worth solving!
+In addition to AI/ML methods, ethics, and regulation, I strongly believe in inclusive clinical research design utilizing community engagement building trust to tackle disparities in research over computational methods.

-As a [Presidential Management Fellow](https://www.pmf.gov) at NIH, I have the unique opportunity to refine my leadership style while also gaining hands-on experience in project management.
-At the [National Cancer Institute](https://www.cancer.gov) (NCI), I coordinate between principal investigators, program officers and contractors to facilitate data sharing outlined in data sharing and management plans.
+As a Health Scientist Administrator - Program Officer  at NIH.
+I communicate between principal investigators, program officers and contractors to facilitate data sharing outlined in data sharing and management plans.
 Further, I'm instrumental in planning the initial studies for the new [Cancer Screening Research Network](https://prevention.cancer.gov/major-programs/cancer-screening-research-network-csrn) being initialized in 2024.

+I am also a [Presidential Management Fellow](https://www.pmf.gov) alumni, where I refined my leadership style and gained hands-on experience in project management.
 During my PhD, I designed and developed an influenza neuramindase-based vaccine platform.
 I concurrently completed a MS in Biostatistics and Epidemiology at the University of Georgia’s School of Public Health.
 There I was mentored under [Dr. Andreas Handel](https://www.andreashandel.com/) and completed my degree with a concentration in Data Analysis and Modeling defining a method for quantifying the breadth of influenza vaccine antibody responses.
-I maintain interest in current research techniques and enjoy participating in outside research to see what can be brought to the cancer prevention field.
-By combining my expertise in experimental and computational techniques I aim to provide an interface to facilitate communication between interested parties that have differing backgrounds. <p> Lastly, as a first-generation college graduate, I've begun collecting different resources I find to help others that are not familiar with all of the available opportunities.
+<p> I maintain interest in current research techniques, regulations, and policy to see what can be brought to the cancer prevention field.
+By combining my expertise in experimental, computational, and leadership techniques, I facilitate communication between diverse parties to drive innovation.
 {style="text-align: justify;"}